sara-nl/sdrdocs/source/pages/basics/deposit.rst

 Click 'Next >>' to go to the third and final step of the online deposit workflow.

-3. In this final step you can fill in optional information such as the embargo data of your data.
+3. In this final step you can fill in optional information such as the embargo data of your data (if configured).

 You can also specify links that are related to this publication.
 If you have any metadata that does not fit the basic or community metadata fields, you can add them here.
 For every field there needs to be a unique field name and a value.

-Please carefully read the `Terms of use`_ and `Data Producer Agreement`_ before you agree by checking the checkbox before depositing data.
+Please carefully read the `Terms of use`_ and `Data Producer Agreement`_ before you agree by checking the checkbox.

  .. image:: ../img/deposit-workflow-3.png
    :align: center